 (all pictures provided by Garrett)

-I was reading an old interview you did and you mentioned how many of your personal and professional relationships seem so accidental.
+I was reading an old interview where you mentioned how many of your personal and professional relationships feel accidental.
 Could you explain that a bit more?

 Tell me about some people who you look up to.